-Sexual Misconduct is a type of Sex discrimination that is prohibited by state and federal laws, including Title IX of the Education Amendments of 1972 (Title IX) and Title VII of the Civil Rights Act of 1964.
-Such behavior may also constitute as criminal activity.
-In accordance with the University System of Maryland VI–1.60 Policy on Sexual Misconduct, UMGC prohibits and has zero-tolerance for Sexual Misconduct in any form, including, sexual harassment, sexual violence, dating violence, domestic violence, sexual exploitation, and sexual intimidation.
-Once UMGC receives notice of potential Sexual Misconduct, UMGC will take immediate and appropriate action to eliminate it, prevent its recurrence, and address its discriminatory effects.
-All other forms of sex based discrimination shall be administered under UMGC Policy 040.30 — Affirmative Action and Equal Opportunity.
+The University of Maryland Global Campus (“UMGC”) is committed to providing a working and learning environment free from Sexual Misconduct.
+Sexual Misconduct is a form of sex-based discrimination that is prohibited by state and federal laws, including Title IX of the Education Amendments of 1972 (Title IX) and Title VII of the Civil Rights Act of 1964 (Title VII).
+Certain behavior under this Policy may also constitute criminal activity.
+UMGC prohibits and has zero-tolerance for Sexual Misconduct in any form, including, sexual harassment, sexual violence, dating violence, domestic violence, sexual exploitation, sexual intimidation, and sexual coercion.
+Once UMGC receives Actual Notice of potential Sexual Misconduct, UMGC will take immediate and appropriate action to eliminate it, prevent its recurrence, and address its discriminatory effects.

-- that impedes equal access to any UMGC education program or activity or adversely impacts the employment of a member of the UMGC Community; or
+impedes equal access to any UMGC education program or activity or that adversely impacts the education or employment of a member of the UMGC community; or

-- that otherwise threatens the health or safety of a member of the UMGC Community.
+otherwise threatens the health and/or safety of a member of the UMGC community.

 Nothing in this Policy is intended to supersede or conflict with any federal compliance obligations.
 As UMGC strives to prevent and redress sex discrimination, it will continue to respect academic freedom and the free speech rights of students, faculty, employees, and other speakers.
 This Policy is not intended to restrict the exercise of any expressive activities or speech protected under the U.S. Constitution, specifically, classroom discourse or materials pertaining to sex or gender-based, course-related content.